brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

 If you study the ``json`` module you will discover that ``load()`` is simply a wrapper around the ``JSONDecoder`` class.
-How is the decoder instance itself customized when we provide this alternative factory?
+How does the decoder instance itself support an alternative factory?
-The answer is that its initialization method stores its ``parse_float`` argument on the class as an instance attribute, defaulting to Python’s built-in ``float`` type if no override was specified::
+Its initialization method stores the ``parse_float`` argument as an instance attribute, defaulting to Python’s built-in ``float`` type if no override was specified::

     self.parse_float = parse_float or float

+It can then invoke it later as ``self.parse_float(…)``.

 If you are interested in variations on this pattern — where a class uses its instance attributes